An

 Several years later, I contacted KW for a restart / found that they would not… what a waste!

-Also at the WCTC, Pewaukee & UW-W, Waukesha, WI
+Also studied at the WCTC, Pewaukee & at the UW-W, Waukesha, WI

 Jun-2009